pragdave/component/README.md

 that way....

 Another day, another code review.
-Someone just realized that there's only one instance of this 404 store, so we can make it s named process and stop having to pass the pid around.
+Someone just realized that there's only one instance of this 404 store, so we can make it a named process and stop having to pass the pid around.
 You sigh and fire up the editor:

 ~~~ elixir